5 ways to make your alumni program more accessible to all your alumni

 Engaging alumni has been a critical part of your alumni programming but, the bigger question here is - how many of these initiatives are truly accessible to every single one of your alums?

 Traditional alumni engagement initiatives include organizing local mixers, career networking events, and workshops on campus but 2020 has put an end to all of these in-person activities.
-While these initiatives will continue to be an integral part of your alumni programming in the longer run, the one downside that has become evident in these past few months is that they’re not accessible to everyone.
+While these initiatives will continue to be an integral part of your alumni program in the longer run, the one downside that has become evident in these past few months is that they’re not accessible to everyone.

 If your programming involves quarterly class reunions on campus or Friday night happy hours at a nearby club, alumni who live far away are most likely to miss out.
 Also, some of your busier alumni might not have enough time to come to your in-person event and some may not see enough value in providing their services as a mentor.
 Various factors such as location, time, and the right value are crucial in defining how accessible your alumni programming is.